Drones, thermal scanners scour China Eastern crash site

 The stricken jet was equipped with two recorders: the cockpit voice recorder and the other one in the rear passenger cabin tracking flight data.

-The crash provoked an unusually swift public response from President Xi Jinping who ordered a probe into its cause, as aviation authorities vowed an extensive two-week check-up of China’s vast passenger fleet.
+Aviation authorities have vowed an extensive two-week check-up of China’s vast passenger fleet.

-The safety message has rippled out across sectors after the MU5735 crash.
+The safety message has rippled out across sectors.
 A notice from the State Council and Ministry of Emergency Management on Wednesday called for industries across the board to “rectify potential safety hazards”.

 US officials — Boeing is an American company — were also waiting for clearance to enter China, according to the US National Transportation Safety Board.